kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 ### §13.15   Civil penalties: Other than by administrative assessment.

-\(a\) The FAA uses the procedures in this section when it seeks a civil penalty other than by the administrative assessment procedures in §[[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.16   Civil Penalties: Administrative assessment against a person other than an individual acting as a pilot, flight engineer, mechanic, or repairman.
-Administrative assessment against all persons for hazardous materials violations.|§13.16]] or 13.18.
+\(a\) The FAA uses the procedures in this section when it seeks a civil penalty other than by the administrative assessment procedures in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.16   Civil Penalties: Administrative assessment against a person other than an individual acting as a pilot, flight engineer, mechanic, or repairman.
+Administrative assessment against all persons for hazardous materials violations.|§§13.16]] or 13.18.

 \(b\) The authority of the Administrator, under 49 U.S.C. chapter 463, to seek a civil penalty for a violation cited in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.14   Civil penalties: General.|§13.14]](a), and the ability to refer cases to the United States Attorney General, or the delegate of the Attorney General, for prosecution of civil penalty actions sought by the Administrator is delegated to the Chief Counsel; the Deputy Chief Counsel for Operations; the Assistant Chief Counsel for Enforcement; the Assistant Chief Counsel, Europe, Africa, and Middle East Area Office; the Regional Counsel; the Aeronautical Center Counsel; and the Technical Center Counsel.
 This delegation applies to cases involving: